 Ann’s Tips and Tricks

-You can also use sour cherries to make this compote, but they will need a lot more sugar.
+You can also use sour cherries or fresh cherries to make this compote.
+Sour cherries will need a lot more sugar.

 Although I’m not usually a fan of one-task kitchen gadgets, treat yourself to a cherry/olive pitter.
 It makes light work of the slow messy task of pitting fresh cherries (and olives).